Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 How to get to Tossa de Mar from Barcelona

-In fact, if you’re in Barcelona and want to escape to the Costa Brava for one day only, Tossa de Mar is your best bet, as is one of Costa Brava’s beaches closest to Barcelona.
+In fact, if you’re in Barcelona and want to escape to Costa Brava for one day only, Tossa de Mar is your best bet, as it is one of Costa Brava’s beaches closest to Barcelona.

 So, how can you get there?